MarcusRedlobster/mkdocs/projects/docs/index.md

 ### 1. Train the Model Locally

-Train a machine learning model using your historical Elastic data.
-You can export the data from Elasticsearch to a CSV or JSON file and preprocess it as needed before training the model.
+Train a machine learning model using historical Elastic data.
+Preprocess data as needed before training the model.
 Save the trained model to a file (e.g., using `pickle`).

 ### 2. Import the Model into Elasticsearch